-When we travel in Asia, many of us take pride in experimenting new foods but some of these delicacies can make us violently ill or can even be fatal.
-From Fugu in Japan to the Thai Bat soup, here are the deadliest food in Asia.
+Many of us take pride in trying new foods when we travel in Asia, but some of these delicacies can make us violently ill or even kill us.
+From Fugu in Japan to Thai Bat soup, here are Asia’s deadliest foods.

-That frog has toxic substances that can cause kidney failure.
-Nothing to see with the delicious french frog cooked in butter and garlic…
+Toxic substances in that frog can cause kidney failure.
+Nothing to see here but the delectable French frog cooked in butter and garlic…

-Korean people prefer to eat it raw.
-This octopus is dismembered, served with sesame oil and immediately proposed on a plate.
-The suction caps maintain their gripping power even after the octopus’ death and sometimes, people can die as a result of choking while eating Sannakji.
+Koreans prefer to consume it raw.
+This octopus is dismembered, served with sesame oil, and served on a plate right away.
+Even after the octopus dies, the suction caps retain their gripping power, and people can die as a result of choking while eating Sannakji.

 In Asia, Blood clams are sometimes too quickly boiled and conserve many viruses and bacterias who can cause Hepatitis A and E, Thyphoid and Dysentery.

-Coming initially from the Indonesian mangrove the Pangium Edule can be eaten only after being a boil, soaked in water, or boil in banana leaves as he contains Hydrogen cyanide that is poisonous to human.
+Pangium Edule, which originated in the Indonesian mangroves, can only be eaten after being boiled, soaked in water, or boiled in banana leaves because it contains hydrogen cyanide, which is poisonous to humans.

-To eat fully ripe and properly cooked, without leaves, twigs, and seeds as they contain Cyanide who can cause severe diarrheas and seizures.
+Eat only when fully ripe and properly cooked, avoiding the leaves, twigs, and seeds, which contain Cyanide, which can cause severe diarrhea and seizures.

-We love cashew nuts, but the raw cashew nuts found in supermarkets are in fact steamed to remove their chemical called Urushiol, a chemical found in poison Ivy.
-So cashew nuts cannot be eaten raw!
-High levels of Urushiol can be fatal.
-Vietnam is one of the first cashew nuts producing countries.
+We love cashew nuts, but the raw cashew nuts sold in supermarkets have been steamed to remove a chemical called Urushiol so cashew nuts cannot be eaten raw.
+Urushiol in high concentrations can be fatal.
+Vietnam is one of the first countries to produce cashew nuts.

-If you have bad kidneys, just 100ml of this fruit’s juice can poison you because it contains neurotoxins that affect the brain and nerves.
+If you have bad kidneys, just 100ml of this fruit’s juice can poison you as it contains neurotoxins that affect brain and nerves.

-The manioc is eaten boiled fried, steamed baked, grilled or mashed and used to produce a drink called Piwarry.
-The Cassava contains a high concentration of Linamarin that turn to cyanide when eaten raw.
+Manioc can be eaten boiled, fried, steamed, baked, grilled, or mashed, and even drink such as Piwarry.
+Cassava contains a high concentration of Linamarin, which converts to cyanide when consumed raw.

 For the same reason that the Cassava plant, the Tapioca the root of the Cassava plant must be prepared properly to avoid poisoning.

-Bean sprouts are one of the worst foods for harboring E. Coli, Salmonella, and Listeria, bacterias, that thrive in the same warm, humid conditions than sprout.
-So be careful where you by them!
+Bean sprouts are one of the worst foods for bacteria like E. Coli, Salmonella, and Listeria, which thrive in the same warm, humid conditions as sprouts.

-The Koi Plat is a dish from the Isaan plateau of north-eastern Thailand consisting of raw fish, live red ants, and herbs cooked by the lime juice.
-The Koi plat is believed to be a cause of Cholangiocarcinoma via fluke liver transmission.
+The Koi Plat is a dish from Thailand’s Isaan plateau that consists of raw fish, live red ants, and herbs cooked in lime juice.
+The Koi plat is thought to cause Cholangiocarcinoma through fluke liver transmission.